Jerson Lagos

-Jerson Esteban Lagos Giraldo (born 1 November 2002) is a semi-professional association football player from Colombia who plays as a forward for Auckland City.
+Jerson Esteban Lagos Giraldo (born 1 November 2002) is a semi-professional association football player from Colombia who plays as a forward for Queensland Lions.

 Club career

 Early career

 Growing up in Ecuador, Lagos played youth football for Falcon FC before moving to New Zealand.
 While living in Hamilton he played for Melville United youth sides before debuting for the first team.

 Manurewa

 Lagos joined Manurewa at the start of the 2024 season from Melville United.

 Auckland City

 On 30 June 2024 Lagos joined Auckland City for the remainder of the 2024 season.
 He made his debut against East Coast Bays on 12 July 2024.
-Lagos was picked for the 2024 FIFA Intercontinental Cup squad, where he scored in the first round game against Al-Ain, directly from a corner.
+Lagos was picked for the 2024 FIFA Intercontinental Cup squad, where he scored in the first-round game against Al-Ain, directly from a corner.
 In 2025, Lagos was named in the 2025 FIFA Club World Cup squad, making appearances in the first two group games.